STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

-Conventionally, sampling-based MPC algorithms such as MPPI parameterize the covariance of the Gaussian policy to be of the form $\Sigma_{t,h} = \sigma_u * I_{d \times d}$ where $\sigma_u$ is a scalar value and $I_{d \times d}$ is a $d \times d$ identity matrix, which forces the covariance to be the same across all control dimensions.
-However, in the case of manipulation problems it is desirable to allow the covariance of different joints to adapt independently so they can possibly optimize different cost terms such as pose reaching versus increasing manipulability.
+\textbf{Covariance Parameterization}: Conventionally, sampling-based MPC algorithms such as MPPI parameterize the covariance of the Gaussian policy to be of the form $\Sigma_{t,h} = \sigma_u * I_{d \times d}$ where $\sigma_u$ is a scalar value and $I_{d \times d}$ is a $d \times d$ identity matrix, which forces the covariance to be the same across all control dimensions.
+However, in the case of manipulators it is desirable to allow the covariance of different joints to adapt independently so they can potentially optimize different cost terms such as pose reaching versus increasing manipulability.
 Thus we also consider covariance of the form $\Sigma_{t,h}^{U} = \sigma_u^T I_{d \times d}$ where $\sigma_u = [\sigma_1, \ldots, \sigma_d]$.
 Each term in $\sigma_u$ is then adapted based on the rollouts.
-Adapting the covariance along action dimensions has also been employed by~\citep{chua2018deep} in the context of Cross-Entropy Method (CEM).
+Adapting the covariance along action dimensions has also been employed by~\citep{chua2018deep} for CEM.